NVlabs/IPA/TUTORIAL.md

     `cp interconnect.yaml.template interconnect.yaml.user`

-Edit interconnect.yaml.user with your favorite text editor.
+Edit `interconnect.yaml.user` with your favorite text editor.
 You will see that the `my_msg` class is initially assigned to the `link` group (directly-connected, pairwise links between every producer and consumer) and that the default floorplan coordinates for each unit are set to the origin (x=0, y=0).
-Let's modify the `interconnect.yaml.user` so that a `noc` is generated (uniform mesh network-on-chip) and arrange the units in an array.
+Let's modify the `interconnect.yaml.user` so that a `noc` is generated (uniform mesh network-on-chip) and arrange the units in a floorplanned array.

     ```
     groups: